paulsengroup/hictk/docs/installation_src.rst

   cmake --version
   conan --version

-  # Detect compiler toolchain.
-It is usually a good idea to explicitly set CC and CXX
+  # Detect the compiler toolchain.
+It is generally recommended to explicitly set CC and CXX
   # Use CC=gcc CXX=g++ if clang is not installed on your machine
   CC=clang CXX=clang++ conan profile detect --force